daynin/dotfiles/README.md

 - zsh
 - git

-After this script completed, you should manually set up your git for using github.com.
 Then you should install Neovim plugins (just exec following):

 ```
 :PlugInstall